parkrich/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
 Every prerequisite was downloaded, installed, and configured in order to obtain the screen below.
+This is confirmation of successful installation, and osTicket is ready to be deployed.
 </p>

 ![image](https://github.com/parkrich/osticket-prereqs/assets/137697108/3edc6941-6c71-4a51-8991-81ffc3b39e09)